Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset10/README.md

 # Mongock Changeset 10

 ## Reason of this changeset
-Due to an inconsistency in the code base, entity EventStream had a collection with the name eventstreams, while all the other collections had a singular collection name.
-This is now fixed in this change set
+This changeset updates the TreeRelation in FragmentEntity, so it uses LdesFragmentIdentifier instead of a string for its treenode.

 ## Required config
-Following configuration is needed to apply this changeset.
+The following configuration is needed to apply this changeset.

 ```
 mongock: